Frequently Asked Questions

 Where and how do I file my motion?

-Please see the Category under Frequently Asked Questions entitled “FILING OF DOCUMENTS AND OTHER PAPERS.”
+Please see the Category under Frequently Asked Questions entitled “FILING OF DOCUMENTS.”

 If I am served with a motion, may I file an opposition?

-Any party may file a response in opposition to a motion within seven (7) days after service of motion.
-NRAP 27(a).
-If the motion was served by mail, the opposition may be filed within ten (10) days after service of the motion.
+Any party may file a response in opposition to a motion within 7 days after service of motion.
+NRAP 27(3).
+If the motion was served by mail, the opposition may be filed within 10 days after service of the motion.
 NRAP 26(c).

 May I file a reply to an opposition?